softdevteam/krun/README.md

 Valid debug levels are: `DEBUG`, `INFO`, `WARN`, `DEBUG`, `CRITICAL`, `ERROR`.

-The `--info` switch reports the total number of process executions and in-process iterations that would be run using the specified config file.
-It also prints the benchmark keys which would be skipped.
+The `--info` switch reports various statistics about the setup described in the specified config file, such as the total number of process executions and which benchmark keys will be skipped etc.

 ## Running in reboot and resume modes